weburnit/interview-java/README.md

 * Database/Streaming

 # Pair Programming
-We will analyze this design among interview
+We will analyze this design among the interview
 ![Image](diagram.png)
 # Getting Started